-Located in Bangor, Wisconsin, USA, and operating on approximately 85 acres of land, the plant specializes in the treating of railway ties.
+Located in Bangor, Wisconsin, USA, and operating on approximately 110 acres of land, the plant specializes in the treating of railway ties.
 The facilities include three pressure treating cylinders for oilborne preservatives, giving a combined annual treating capacity of approximately 200,000 cubic metres.
 The plant also includes a crosstie and switch tie mill capable of processing 1.5 million ties annually, a maintenance facility and offices for production, sales and wood procurement personnel.

-For the year ended December 31, 2008, capital expenditures at the Bangor plant approximated US \$1,000,000, which covered the purchase of land and building to expand the garage, an ongoing paving project, the addition of a new boiler, and updates to the crosstie sorting station.
+For the year ended December 31, 2009, capital expenditures at the Bangor plant approximated US \$225,000, for the installation of new water collection tanks at the Bangor facility and the construction of a stormwater retention pond at the Hixton, Wisconsin loading yard.